CorndelWithSoftwire/DevOps-Course-FAQs/glossary.md

 _Module 7_

 **Post-Mortem** - A review session after an incident to determine what went wrong and how to prevent a repeat.
-Sometimes called a retro or retrospective.
+In some teams an informal post-mortem might be performed as part of a retro or other meeting rather than as a separate event.
 _Module 6_

 **Refactoring** - Improving the layout of code without changing behaviour.